DoctorRu/url-checker/README.md

 # URL Checker
 Tecnologies: NodeJS

-Litte app with access control to check if a url is up or down.
+Little app with access control to check if a url is up or down.

 #### Production mode